supriyonaskar/Polymer/README.md

 1. Optimizes a monomer's geometry using Psi4.
 2. Calculates ESP and RESP charges.
 3. Builds a polymer using Pysimm.
-4. Please install modified_Pysimm from repository and install it to run this code.
+4. Please install Pysimm_by_SN from my repository and install it to run this code.

 ## Prerequisites